Dr. Kathryn Carter

 Contact InformationEmail: firstname.lastname@example.org

-Kathryn has also been a member of the ground-breaking Orlando Project, an electronic history of British women's writing, since its inception in 1995.
-It has now gone live with Cambridge University Press and is available as an on-line resource through Trellis.
+Kathryn was also a member of the ground-breaking Orlando Project, an electronic history of British women's writing, since its inception in 1995.
+It has now gone live with Cambridge University Press.

 The Small Details of Life: Twenty Diaries by Women in Canada, 1830-1996.
 Toronto: University of Toronto Press, 2002.

 Diaries In English by Women in Canada, 1753-1995: An Annotated Bibliography.
 Feminist Voices No. 4 Ottawa: Canadian Research Institute for the Advancement of Women, July 1997.